 If you are willing to target your abs, oblique and your love handle in just one movement then squat thrust and burpees are the perfect solution for you.

-The primary muscle group operated in the squat thrust in your lower body’s muscle group.
+The primary muscle group involved in the squat thrust in your lower body.

 Squat thrust concentrates primarily on your hamstrings, quadriceps and gluteus maximus muscle group.
 A Strong lower body has multiple benefits too.